Documents Required for ILR (5-Year Route) Application

 - Correspondence from dentists or healthcare providers.

-- Passport showing entry and exit stamp
+- Passport showing entry and exit stamps.

 - A list of all absences from the UK during the qualifying period.